A university “that supports research careers”

 - Improving communication regarding the timelines and procedures for career advancement and tenure (Action 18);

-- A training program designed to develop managerial skills, offered to all managers of departments, divisions, and units (Action 23).
+- A training program designed to develop managerial skills, offered to all heads of units, departments, and divisions (Action 23).